How Much Do Solar Panels Cost in 2026? UK Prices & Savings

-A typical 4kW solar panel system in the UK costs around £6,500 to £8,500 in 2026.
-If you add a solar battery, most homes are looking at £10,000 to £14,000.
+A typical 4kW solar panel system usually costs around £6,500 to £8,500, while a solar panel system with battery storage often costs around £10,000 to £14,000+.

 The better question is not just “how much do solar panels cost?” but “how much will my system cost, and how much could it save me?”
 That’s what this guide breaks down.